elephantscale/es-training-new/HuggingFace/slides/Introduction-to-Transformers.md

 ## Quiz 11

 * What possible source can the bias observed in a model have?
+(Choose all that apply.)
   * A. The model is a fine-tuned version of a pretrained model and it picked up its bias from it.
   * B. The data the model was trained on is biased.
   * C. The metric the model was optimizing for is biased.